Developer who loves teaching

 We believe people from diverse backgrounds, with different identities and experiences, make our product and our company better.
 That’s why we dedicated a page in our handbook to

 diversity and inclusion.
 No matter your background, we'd love to hear from you!
+Alignment with our values is just as important as experience! 🙏

-Also, if you have a disability, please let us know if there's any way we can make the interview process better for you - we're happy to accommodate.
+Also, if you have a disability, please let us know if there's any way we can make the interview process better for you - we're happy to accommodate!

 We have a set system for compensation as part of being transparent.
 Salary varies based on location and level of experience.